futtta/autoptimize/readme.txt

 Just [fork Autoptimize on Github](https://github.com/futtta/autoptimize) and code away!

 == Changelog ==

+= 3.1.4 =
+* Improvement: when all CSS is inlined, try doing so after SEO meta-tags (just before ld+json script tag which most SEO plugins add as last item on their list).
+* Img opt: also optimize data-background images (+ filter to easily add other attributes)
+* CSS opt: filter to enable AO to skip minification of calc formulas in CSS (as the CSS minifier on rare occasions breaks those)
+* Multiple other filters added
+* Some other minor changes/ improvements/ filters, see the [GitHub commit log](https://github.com/futtta/autoptimize/commits/beta).

 = 3.1.3 =
 * Multiple fixes for metabox LCP image preloads (thanks [Kishorchand](https://foxscribbler.com/) for notifying & providing a staging environment to debug on).